Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "You feel useless right now.
 I know."
 She bent down and kissed his cheek. *"It’s okay.* Even Superman takes some lumps now and then.
 Now relax and let me take care of you."

 He exhaled, nodded, and closed his eyes.
-She kissed him again, and for the next few...forevers, the only sound was their breathing, the soft sounds of fabric, and her hands gliding over him.
+She kissed him again, and for the next few... forevers, the only sound was their breathing, the soft sounds of fabric, and her hands gliding over him.

 "You’re a beautiful man, Adam.
 Actually, you’re looking better than ever right now, which I kinda wasn’t expecting…"